The Counselling Process

 Do I need to block book sessions?

+No, you can if you wish through the booking link but this is not required.
 I usually have a wide range of appointments.

 Do I need to pay in advance?